Thomas Hinds: Later life

 In 1820 Hinds served as Indian agent of the United States with Andrew Jackson for the negotiations with the Choctaw of what became the Treaty of Doak's Stand.

 Hinds was elected to the Mississippi Legislature in 1823.

 Following the resignation of William Haile on September 12, 1828, he was elected to the 20th Congress to complete his term.
 He later won re-election and held that position until March 3, 1831.

 Thomas was married to Lemenda Green, daughter of Congressman Thomas M. Green.

 Death and legacy

 Hinds died on August 23, 1840, in Jefferson County, Mississippi.
 He was sixty years old at the time of his death.
+As of 1899 his remains were buried in a cotton field near Fayette, Mississippi, on what had been his plantation Home Hill Place, along with the bodies of his wife and brother John Hinds.

 During his lifetime Hinds was regarded as the leading military hero of Mississippi.
 He was remembered by Congressman J.F.H.
 Claiborne as having been "beloved by his troops, and one of the most intrepid men that ever lived."

 Hinds County, Mississippi, home of the state capital, was named in his honor.